-Daryl Ho is a 3rd year student on BA (Hons) Public Relations at London College of Communication.
+Daryl Ho graduated from BA (Hons) Public Relations at London College of Communication in 2019.

 What important piece of advice would you give to students thinking of studying this course?